gcrispin59/TrueToTheOath/marketing/README.md

 Neither registration nor purchase of any merchandise or membership confers any official status, law enforcement authority, or special privileges.
 Only official deputization by the U.S. Marshals Service can grant such authority.

 ## Financial Transparency
-All funds collected through memberships and merchandise are allocated transparently: 70% supports infrastructure and administration, 20% funds outreach programs, and 10% covers legal compliance.
-Detailed financial reports are published monthly.
+All funds collected through memberships and merchandise are allocated transparently: 50% supports infrastructure and administration, up to 40% funds project and outreach programs, and 10% covers legal compliance.
+Detailed financial reports are published at least quarterly.

 ## Unofficial Merchandise
 All merchandise, certificates, and emblems offered are commemorative items only and are not official U.S. Marshals Service products.
 Items are clearly marked as unofficial and are produced by True to the Oath Initiative, not by any government agency.